A 404 Page – Best Practices and Design Inspiration

 4. Consider adding a link

 Just like a search bar, a useful link can do more good than harm.
 This can be any link that you deem important, such as your blog, contact page, or even your homepage.
+Plus, adding link in WordPress is super easy.

 5. Lighten it up with humor

 We already mentioned humor earlier.
-Be it witty, self-defeating, or just plain weird, using a humor in situations like these can really go a long way in lightening up the mood or your visitor.
+Be it witty, self-defeating, or just plain weird, using humor in situations like these can really go a long way in lightening up the mood or your visitor.
 Who knows, your relaxed and comedic approach may even end up with them having a more positive impression of your brand overall.

-In short, if you have a good idea for a witty line that can go on your 404 error page, do shouldn’t hesitate to add it, as humoresque attitude is welcomed by many.
+In short, if you have a good idea for a witty line that can go on your 404 error page, don’t hesitate to add it, as humoresque attitude is welcomed by many.
 And even if your visitors don’t find it funny, it’s always better to keep things lighthearted than to be machine-like about it.

 You can also set a redirect to your 404 error page.
 For example, if an error occurs, your page can just get redirected to your homepage.
-This however, isn’t the best solution, because if there is something wrong with your homepage, you’re back to square one.
+This, however, isn’t the best solution, because if there is something wrong with your homepage, you’re back to square one.

-Now that you know what elements can make a good 404 error page, we will also provide you with some examples of error 404 pages that have caught our eye with their sense of humor and overall impact of their design.
+Now that you know what elements can make a good 404 error page, we will also provide you with some examples of error 404 pages that have caught our eye with their sense of humor and the overall impact of their design.

 Hopefully, the way this 404 error page looks like does not portray how you will react when you run into this problem.
 Pixar has decided to add a character called Sadness from a popular 2015 picture Inside Out, with a message that advises you not to take things like these too personally.
 We couldn’t agree more.